 Posted on Monday 22 June 2020

-There’s no way to sugarcoat it: applying for university is a huge decision.
-As any recent high school graduate knows, it’s the most important—and stressful—choice you’ll make in determining your next steps.
+Whether you’ve just finished high school, or are considering going back to school, applying for college is a huge step for both your career and life.
+As any recent high school graduate knows, it can be both an important and stressful process.
 Aside from choosing a major, campus, and extracurricular activities, you’re going to have to figure out how you are going to pay for it all.

 With the costs of attending university averaging more than $6,600 per year, chances are that you’ll be looking to finance at least part of your tuition costs (if not all).
 But where do you apply for financial assistance?
 How do student loans even work in Canada?

-Like most of life’s big questions, the answer isn’t always straightforward!
+Unfortunately, the answer to this isn’t always simple.
 Student loans in Canada have a unique structure and set of requirements, and it’s important to know exactly what you are getting into before you start applying to universities.
 See below for an overview of how student loans work in Canada, including the difference between loans that come from the government and loans that come from your province/territory.

 Full-time students can get up to 60 percent of their education funded with a federal student loan, whereas part-time students can receive up to $10,000.
 In order to be categorized as a full-time student, you have to have at least 60 percent of a full course load.
 For part-time students, you can clock in anywhere between 20–59 percent (though there are some exceptions in both full- and part-time requirements for students with permanent disabilities).